wimvanderbauwhede/HaskellMOOC/TypeClassesRecap/type-classes-recap.md

 is not OK because it is not clear a priory how to compare to arbitrary types.

 To address this issue Haskell provides type classes.
 These restrict the polymorphism.
-For example
+For example:

 ~~~haskell
     (+) :: Num a => a -> a -> a